 Expanding Employment Opportunities

 One of the key objectives of the NDIS is to promote economic participation for people with disabilities.
 The scheme provides support for individuals seeking employment, including skills training, workplace modifications, and specialized job placement services.
-By addressing the unique barriers faced by people with disabilities in the job market, the NDIS aims to create a more inclusive workforce that recognizes and values the contributions of all individuals, regardless of their abilities.
+By addressing the unique barriers faced by people with disabilities in the job market.
+The NDIS aims to create a more inclusive workforce that recognizes and values the contributions of all individuals, regardless of their abilities.

 The NDIS works closely with employers, disability service providers, and community organizations to create an environment that supports diverse and inclusive employment opportunities.
 By fostering partnerships and promoting disability awareness, the NDIS encourages businesses to adopt inclusive hiring practices and provide reasonable accommodations for employees with disabilities.